 9 Amazing Facts About Animal Tongues

 Think all tongues look the same?
 Not in the animal kingdom!
 There are tongues that soak up liquid like mops.
 Or tongues that can stick out 160 times a minute like a jackhammer.
+First, let's have a look at some awesome records:

 |Chameleon||47.2 inch (120 cm)||23.6 inch (60 cm)|